daattali/beautiful-jekyll/README.md

 css         | List of local CSS files to include in the page ext-css      | List of external CSS files to include in the page.
 External CSS files using SRI (see `ext-js` parameter) are also supported. googlefonts | List of Google fonts to include in the page (eg. `["Monoton", "Lobster"]`)

+### Page types

+- **post** - To write a blog post, add a markdown or HTML file in the `_posts` folder.
+As long as you give it YAML front matter (the two lines of three dashes), it will automatically be rendered like a blog post.
+Look at the existing blog post files to see examples of how to use YAML parameters in blog posts.
+- **page** - Any page outside the `_posts` folder that uses YAML front matter will have a very similar style to blog posts.
+- **home** - The home layout is meant to act as the homepage of your blog posts - it will display all your blog posts, sorted from newest to oldest.
+A file using the `home` layout must be named `index.html` (not `index.md` or anything else!).
+- **minimal** - If you want to create a page with minimal styling (ie. without the bulky navigation bar and footer), assign `layout: minimal` to the YAML front matter.
+- If you want to completely bypass the template engine and just write your own HTML page, simply omit the YAML front matter.
+Only do this if you know how to write HTML!

 ### Advanced features (including how to use a custom URL address for your site)